 You don't need an expensive commercial size taiyaki maker either.

 This is the best definition I’ve come up with myself:

 Traditional Japanese taiyaki are warm, fish-shaped pancake sandwiches that are filled with sweetened red bean paste and cooked inside hot waffle irons that are molded in the shape of tai.

-Tai, or sea bream in English, is an expensive fish in Japan that’s believed to bring you good fortune.
+Tai, or sea bream in English, is an expensive fish in Japan that’s believed to bring you good luck and fortune.

 The texture of taiyaiki can be more like crispy waffles than soft, fluffy pancakes.
 For one, the outsides of fish have scales and pancakes don’t.
 Though, you can adjust the consistency of the batter if you prefer more of a fluffy, cake-like texture.

 Taiyaki is a popular dessert sold by street vendors at pretty much every festival or fair you go to in Japan.
 It’s a favorite traditional Japanese snack which is believed to have originated during the Meiji Era (1868 to 1912).